 To these questions, Audrey wrote this paragraph: "My mother and I are always fighting.
 She never lets me speak my mind about anything.
 Whenever we're out with people, she won't even let me get a word in.
 When they ask me a question, she usually answered it for me.
 The best times I've had with my mother were when we didn't even have to talk at all, like when we watched a movie together.
 I guess I should assert myself a little more to try and let her know that I'm a big girl and can speak for myself."

 Audrey had now put down on paper a summary of her relationship with Louisa, her mother, and a way to resolve the conflict between them.
 Would the "People in my Life" exercise be beneficial to a client of yours?
-If you might consider replaying this track, track 6.
+If you might consider replaying this section, section 6.

-On this track, we discussed the various ways families are affected by self-injury: guilt and shock; frustration and misunderstanding; and stronger bond.
+In this section, we discussed the various ways families are affected by self-injury: guilt and shock; frustration and misunderstanding; and stronger bond.
 We also included two techniques that you might find useful with one of your clients: "Conflict Agreement" exercise and the "People in my Life" paragraph.

-On the next track, we will discuss various aspects to consider when treating a self-injuring client
+In the next section, we will discuss various aspects to consider when treating a self-injuring client.

 Others who bought this Self-Mutilation Course